 ” God in Sanskrit is Ishvara, which means the cause of the universe.

-Our scriptures specifically define Ishvara as — Limitless Consciousness (Brahman) together with maya (all-knowledge, all-power).
+Our scriptures specifically define Ishvara as — Limitless Consciousness (Brahman) together with maya (all-knowledge, all-power in potential).

 Example to help us grasp the definition…